ekeilty17/ekeilty17.github.io/_posts/limits-and-continuity-series/2022-10-11-trigonometric-functions.md

 ## Sine

-The continuity of all other tigonometric functions can be derived as a result of the continuity of $\sin(x)$.
+The continuity of all other trigonometric functions can be derived as a result of the continuity of $\sin(x)$.
 We need two facts for this proof, which I will prove at the end of the post.

 $$
 \lvert \cos(x) \rvert \leq 1 \qquad \forall x \in \mathbb{R}